jin/bazel-glossary/README.md

 thus cannot reference them directly as action inputs / outputs.

 #### Aspect
-A mechanism for rules to create additional actions in their dependencies.
+A mechanism for rules to create additional [*action*](#Action) in their dependencies.
 Most commonly used for build metadata generation for IDEs, and linting.
-For example, if target `A` depends on `B`, one can apply an aspect on `A` that traverses *up* a dependency edge to `B`, and runs additional [actions](#Action) in `B` to generate and collect additional output files.
+For example, if target `A` depends on `B`, one can apply an aspect on `A` that traverses *up* a dependency edge to `B`, and runs additional actions in `B` to generate and collect additional output files.
 These additional actions are cached and reused between targets requiring the same aspect.
 Created with the `aspect()` Starlark Build API function.

 #### Aspect-on-aspect
 An aspect composition mechanism, where aspects can be applied on other aspects.
 Commonly used by IDE aspects to generate files using information also generated by aspects, like the `java_proto_library` aspect.
-For an aspect A to inspect aspect B, aspect A must declare the [**providers**](#provider) it needs from aspect B (with `required_aspect_providers` attribute), and aspect B must declare the providers it returns (with `provides` attribute).
+For an aspect A to inspect aspect B, aspect A must declare the [*providers*](#provider) it needs from aspect B (with `required_aspect_providers` attribute), and aspect B must declare the providers it returns (with `provides` attribute).